marq24/emacberry.com/_docs/1000-intro.md

 therefore always transparent for you when the application has access to your location and record data (if you have requested to do so).

-The recorded location data remain on your device and are not processed further.
+The recorded location data remain on your device and is not processed any further.

 ## Connectivity related